uermel/napari-nninteractive/README.md

 ## Installation

+### Prerequisites
+You need a Linux computer with a Nvidia GPU.
+At least 10-11GB of VRAM.

 ##### 1. Create a virtual environment:
 Conda or pip is fine, we provide an example for conda.
 Python 3.10 and higher are supported